 Social Identity Theory (SIT)

-Social identity is defined as “part of an individual’s self-concept which derives from his [sic] knowledge of his membership of a group (or groups) together with the value and the emotional significance attached to the membership” (Tajfel, 1978, p.
+Social identity (SI) is defined as “part of an individual’s self-concept which derives from his [sic] knowledge of his membership of a group (or groups) together with the value and the emotional significance attached to the membership” (Tajfel, 1978, p.
 63).
-Once SI is shaped, it can explain individuals' feelings, thoughts and behaviours motivated by their group membership following the prototypical attributes of the group (Hogg, 2001, a, b, Hogg, 2005, Hogg et al., 2012).
+Once social identity is shaped, it can explain individuals’ feelings, thoughts and behaviors as motivated by their group membership, as well as observe the group’s prototypical attributes (Hogg, 2001a, 2001b, 2005; Hogg et al., 2012).

-Both personal identity and its counterpart social identity (SI) comprise a two-fold identity formation (Gallois, McKay & Pittam, 2005),.in which social identity operates as a social cement attaching individuals to their in-group, allowing them to act on behalf of the collective group (Van Vugt & Hart, 2004).
-When an individual is categorised as a group member, his attributions are overlooked, while a greater emphasis is given to their commonalities with the group (Hogg et al., 2012).
+Personal identity and its counterpart, social identity (SI) represent a twofold identity formation (Gallois et al., 2005) in which social identity functions as a social glue binding individuals to their in-group, enabling them to act on its behalf (Van Vugt & Hart, 2004).
+When an individual is classified as a group member, his or her other attributes are overlooked, and a greater emphasis is given to their commonalities with the group (Hogg et al., 2012).

-Social identity theory (SIT) accounts for more than a broader view of the self.
-It also allows us to understand the nexus between the individual and the group that 1)shapes individuals’ perception of themselves and others in terms of social categories and 2) accounts for members’ attitudes and behaviours triggered by a sense of belongingness (Turner, Hogg, Oakes, Reicher, & Wetherell, 1987).
+Social identity theory (SIT) explains more than simply a broader view of the self.
+It provides insight into the nexus between the individual and the group that shapes individuals’ perceptions of themselves and others in terms of social categories and accounts for members’ attitudes and behaviors as triggered by a sense of belongingness (Turner et al., 1987).

-SI also allows a meaningful way to organize one’s social world (Tajfel & Turner, 1979; Turner, Hogg, Oakes, Reicher, & Wetherell, 1987) by categorizing individuals in a simplified in-group (“us”) or out-group (“them”) dichotomies formation, in which individuals strive to maximize their positive distinctiveness.
-When social identity is salient, people tend to focus more on unified attributes than on the distinctive personal properties differentiating them from others within their group.
+Social identity also offers a meaningful way to organize one’s social world (Tajfel & Turner, 1979; Turner et al., 1987) by classifying individuals in terms of a simplified dichotomy of in-group (“us”) or out-group (“them”), within which individuals strive to maximize their positive distinctiveness.
+When social identity is salient, people tend to focus more on unified attributes than on the distinctive personal properties that differentiate them from others within their group.

-Indeed, SIT was utilized to explain individuals’ motivation to identify themselves as part of a group and at the same time to account for their desire for distinctiveness (Hewstone, Rubin, & Willis, 2002; LaTendresse, 2000).
-The underlying motivation of individuals concerning categorization, social identification, and social comparison, all of which are central processes involved in forming social identity, is their desire to boost individuals’ self-esteem (Tajfel & Turner, 1979).
-In this respect, social identity stimulates group behaviour through two opposing mechanisms: discrimination and cooperation, utilized in congruence with the context in hand, to maximize self-esteem (Kreindler, Dowd, Star, & Gottschalk, 2012).
+Accordingly, SIT has been used to explain both individuals’ motivation to identify themselves as part of a group and their desire for distinctiveness (Hewstone et al., 2002; LaTendresse, 2000).
+The underlying motivation of individuals concerning categorization, social identification, and social comparison, all of which are central processes involved in the formation of social identity, is their desire to boost their self-esteem (Tajfel & Turner, 1979).
+In this respect, social identity stimulates group behavior through the two opposing mechanisms of discrimination and cooperation, which are used in congruence with the relevant context to maximize self-esteem (Kreindler et al., 2012).

-Studies focusing on the positive contribution of social identity suggest that social identity enhances group cohesion and motivation (e.g., Ellemers, de Gilders, & Haslam, 2004), collaboration, altruistic behaviours, and positive groups evaluations (Ashforth & Mael, 1989).

-Other studies that addressed the positive impact of social identity on the individual level found that it increases job satisfaction, health and wellbeing (Haslam, Jetten, Postmes, & Haslam, 2009).
-Similarly, recent longitudinal research highlighted the positive long-term impact of social identity on individuals’ health, wellbeing, and morale.
-These scholars attributed the positive effects to groups’ support and appreciation, two mechanisms that protected group members from burnout during demanding periods (Haslam, Jetten, & Waghorn, 2009).
+Studies focusing on the positive contribution of social identity suggest that it enhances group cohesion and motivation (e.g., Ellemers et al., 2004), collaboration, altruistic behaviors, and positive group evaluations (Ashforth & Mael, 1989).
+Studies addressing the benefits of social identity for individuals have found that it increases job satisfaction, health, and well-being (Haslam et al., 2009).
+Recent longitudinal research has highlighted the positive long-term impact of social identity on individuals’ health, well-being, and morale.
+Scholars attribute these positive effects to the support and appreciation of groups provide, two mechanisms that protect group members from burnout during demanding periods (Haslam et al., 2009).

-Other studies focused on the adverse implications of social identities.
-Social identity, under several circumstances, can potentially increase in-group bias toward others (e.g., McGarty, 2001) by stereotyping the outgroup or discriminating against it (Tajfel, 1978).
-In turn, under these conditions, social competitiveness (Amiot & Sansfacon, 2011) and conflicts can foster.
+Other studies have focused on the adverse implications of social identities.
+In many circumstances, social identity can increase in-group bias (e.g., McGarty, 2001) by stereotyping or discriminating against the out-group (Tajfel, 1978), thus fostering social competitiveness (Amiot & Sansfaçon, 2011) and conflicts.

-Social Identity in the Health Context
+Social Identity in the Healthcare Context